Telnet and JetDirect Printing

 RPM Removes PCL Codes

-RPM will remove PCL codes automatically with no need to reconfigure the application.
-The ability to customize and control processing of print jobs over a TCP/IP network is what sets RPM apart from any other print server.
+RPM will remove PCL codes automatically, with no need to reconfigure the application.
+The ability to customize and control the processing of print jobs over a TCP/IP network is what sets RPM apart from any other print server.
 RPM will format ANY text file and print to ANY Windows printer, regardless of paper size, tray selection, # of copies, or paper orientation.

 Why Use the Telnet Protocol and RPM to Print?